 The Gulf of Alaska is inhabited, for at least a portion of the year, by blue whales, fin whales, gray whales, and North Pacific right whales.
-The hourly presence of Northeast Pacific blue whale B calls and D calls, Central Pacific tonal blue whale calls, fin whale 40 Hz calls, gray whale M3 calls, and North Pacific right whale up calls was determined by manual scrutiny of low-frequency LTSAs and spectrograms in the custom software program Triton.
-The same LTSA and spectrogram parameters were used for the manual detection of all calls types.
-The LTSA frequency was set to display between 1-300 Hz with a 1-hour plot length.
+The hourly presence of Northeast Pacific blue whale B calls, Central Pacific tonal blue whale calls, fin whale 40 Hz calls, gray whale M3 calls, and North Pacific right whale up calls was determined by manual scrutiny of low-frequency LTSAs and spectrograms in the custom software program Triton.
+The same LTSA and spectrogram parameters were used for the manual detection of all call types.
+The LTSA frequency was set to display between 1 and 300 Hz with a 1-h plot length.
 To observe individual calls, the spectrogram window was typically set to display 1-200 Hz with a 60 s plot length.
 The FFT was generally set between 1500 and 2000 data points, yielding about a 1 Hz frequency resolution, with a 90% overlap.
-When a call of interest was identified in the LTSA or spectrogram, it's presence during that hour was logged.
-Fin whale 20 Hz pulses were detected automatically using the energy detection method described below for all deployments and are reported as a daily average, termed the 'fin whale acoustic index' (Širović et al., 2015).
+When a call of interest was identified in the LTSA or spectrogram, its presence during that hour was logged.
+Blue whale D calls were detected automatically using the automatic detection method described below and are reported as the total number of detections per week.
+Fin whale 20 Hz pulses were also detected automatically using the energy detection method described below and are reported as a daily average, termed the 'fin whale acoustic index' (Širović et al., 2015).